LPDDR: LPDDR4

 LPDDR4 also includes a mechanism for "targeted row refresh" to avoid corruption due to "row hammer" on adjacent rows.
 A special sequence of three activate/precharge sequences specifies the row which was activated more often than a device-specified threshold (200,000 to 700,000 per refresh cycle).
 Internally, the device refreshes physically adjacent rows rather than the one specified in the activate command.

 LPDDR4X

-Samsung Semiconductor proposed an LPDDR4 variant that it called LPDDR4X.
+Samsung Semiconductor proposed an "extended" version of the LPDDR4 specification that it called LPDDR4X.
 LPDDR4X is identical to LPDDR4 except additional power is saved by reducing the I/O voltage (Vddq) from 1.1 V to 0.6 V. On 9 January 2017, SK Hynix announced 8 and 16 GB LPDDR4X packages.
 JEDEC published the LPDDR4X standard on 8 March 2017.
 Aside from the lower voltage, additional improvements include a single-channel die option for smaller applications, new MCP, PoP and IoT packages, and additional definition and timing improvements for the highest 4266 MT/s speed grade.